 I’m sure you’ve heard a million times over that a girl’s best day in her life is her wedding day.
 But I think that would almost be an understatement to how I feel about the day I finally said I do.
 Surprisingly, I didn’t feel nervous when the day came.
 I felt ecstatic and my dad and I were laughing down the aisle because he admitted to me he was more nervous than I was.
 Though I was feeling super anxious a few days prior with all of the things that could possibly go wrong, I accepted that I couldn’t control anything further I was still going to marry the love of my life if something didn’t go as planned.
 (Plus any last minute problems were now assigned to the help I hired, and she made sure my day was perfect).
 What might have shocked me more than anything is that at the end of the night, every single thing I planned went as expected.
 I can’t thank every single person involved in our wedding enough to have made our dream wedding a reality.
 View Full Post

 For my bachelorette, I told my MOH (Maid of Honor) that all I wanted was sand.
 I wanted to be on the beach somewhere.
 We didn’t have to go to Miami, or the Bahamas, I just really wanted to hear the ocean.
-So me and four of my girls went to Tybee Island, Savannah Georgia.
+So I and four of my girls went to Tybee Island, Savannah Georgia.
 I would say so far it’s been one of the most memorable experiences of my wedding process thus far!
 Planning a bachelorette party with your friends doesn’t have to be expensive, especially as you’ve got the wedding to look forward to and the money you’ve spent on that big day.
 It’s all about having fun and being able to create memories with your friends.
 Looking for inspiration on what to get the bride to be for her bachelorette party?
 It may be worth checking out 40 Chic & Classy Bachelorette Gift Ideas She Will Love for some inspiration.
 With all this being said, as long as you have a great time, that’s all that matters!
 But I’m sure they’ll appreciate the gifts too.

 About six months ago I started moving towards making plans to purchase my very own Catherine D’lish marabou gown.
 Cathrine D’lish is an extremely talented burlesque actress but also is a theatrical designer.
 Catherine also happens to be a costumer for the exquisite Dita Von Teese.
 According to wiki- Catherine was one of the 60 people that attended the wedding of Dita to Marilyn Manson.
 She creates some of the most incredible dressing gowns, nightgowns, costumes, and even mink bunny slippers.
 Who has ever heard of mink bunny slippers!?
 What a genius.
 When I first heard about her incredible marabou dressing gowns.
 I played with the idea of buying one but ultimately didn’t because I couldn’t “find a reason”.
 But true to my nature after a while of thinking about it, and seeing those hysterical memes– I ordered it.
 After ordering it, after about a month, every-time I got a notification that we received a package, I would sprint to see if the robe had finally come.